taming-the-state-in-react/taming-the-state-in-react/README.md

 ## Updates, Help and Support

 * Get book updates via [E-Mail](https://www.getrevue.co/profile/rwieruch) or [Twitter](https://twitter.com/rwieruch)
-* Get help, while learning React with the book or teach others, in the official [Slack Channel](https://slack-the-road-to-learn-react.wieruch.com/)
+* Get help, while learning with the book or teach others, in the official [Slack Channel](https://slack-the-road-to-learn-react.wieruch.com/)
-* Find out how you can [Support the Book](https://www.robinwieruch.de/about/)
+* Find out how you can [support the Book](https://www.robinwieruch.de/about/)

 ## Contribute